Building a Future-Ready Support Team – Quick Answer

 - Strategic contributors instead of just task completers

 According to the Global Skills Matrix, support professionals now operate on a spectrum from transactional to fully strategic.
-The most successful businesses structure their office staff hiring accordingly, evolving roles over time to reflect changing business needs.
+The most successful businesses structure their office staff hiring around this evolution, allowing roles to develop as business needs change.

-How AI Is Transforming Support Roles and What It Means for Hiring
+How is AI transforming Support Roles and Hiring?

 - Draft and summarise emails